 If you think my flipbook and activities pictured above would help your middle schoolers, you can find them here!

-I also have a version for high schoolers here!
-And a version for elementary schoolers here!
+I also have a version for elementary schoolers here!

 How do you teach and encourage good study habits with your middle schoolers?
 Let me know in the comments!